corgikit/pancake-document/code/migration/migrate-your-stakings.md

 ---
-description: Migrate your farms and pools staking to the new PancakeSwap MasterChef
+description: Migrate your farms and pools staking to the new ZexdexApp MasterChef
 ---

 # Migrate Your Stakings